The Steroid Question

 On last week’s edition of The Seamheads.com Radio Hour, George Kurtz, Phil Van Horn, and I were involved in a tough debate about steroids in baseball.
 We confronted a question long avoided by those in the baseball world.
 In two years, Roger Clemens, Barry Bonds, and Sammy Sosa will be voted on, and it’s time we answer the question that many have left behind in recent years: how do we deal with steroids in baseball?

 I took the neutral approach: I am unsure about how to deal with players who we know took steroids.
+There are many companies, researchers, and sites (such as Steroidal.com) advocating the positive benefits of steroids when used safely.
 Does A-Rod stay out of the Hall because he took steroids for a small amount of time?
 Does admitting it change the circumstances?
 If so, how do we deal with players who we are unsure of?
 If the player had a bad attitude, such as Bonds or Clemens, how does that play into it?

 I am the most concerned of anyone about how this will all play out.
 I strongly believe that steroid-users should not hold a place in baseball heaven.
 But I also think there should be some question of the player’s personality and their handling of the issue.

 If it is just a question of whether a player did it or not, we would enter a world of problems.
 In a world-wide vote, A-Rod would certainly be voted in before Clemens would, just based on their personalities.
 The problem, though, is that we know for sure A-Rod took steroids, but we are not 100% sure Clemens did (ok, so we’re 99.999% sure).
 Should be punish players for telling the truth and admitting it?
 And if we don’t, where do we draw the line?
 Can any player get into the Hall of Fame simply by admitting they took steroids?